 Parotidectomy is surgery to remove all or part of the parotid gland.
 These glands make saliva.
-They are located on your jaw, in front of and below each ear.
+They are located in the jaw, in front of and below each ear.

 Copyright © Nucleus Medical Media, Inc.